vmarkovtsev/mipt_dift_2015/readme.md

-DIFT 2015 Algorithms Course Helper
+DIHT 2015 Algorithms Course Helper
 ==================================

 To compile the programs you will need a C++14 - compatible compiler, e.g. GCC 4.5+ or Clang 3.5+ or MS VS C++ 2015.